asamy/ksm/README.md

 ## TODO / In consideration

-- APIC virtualization (if nesting)
+- APIC virtualization (Partially implemented)
-- MMIO (if nesting)
+- MMIO (Partially implemented)
 - UEFI support
 - Intel TXT support
-- Nesting support (shouldn't be too difficult, not mandatory.)
+- Nesting support (Partially implemented)
 - Interrupt queueing (currently if an injection fails, it will just ignore it, should be simple).

 ## Loading the driver